xAlexBFx/S-Music-Website/README.md

 ## Features

 - High security & encrypted data.
-- AI friend who understands music and tastes more than yourself.
+- AI friend who understands music and your tastes more than yourself.
+(Not implemented yet)
 - A total reactive app based in emotions, songs and enviroments.
 - Minimalistic, Modern & simple design.
 - Database, API & Frontend included.